 According to Georgian law, all transactions must be in Georgian Lari.
 In Tblisi, credit cards are widely accepted and ATMs are available although more rural areas are still mainly cash based.
 Travellers cheques are not widely accepted.
 It can be difficult to source Lari outside of Georgia so contact your Travel Exchange in advance or bring GBP or USD which can be exchanged at the airport.

-The following is Secret Compass’s recommended kit list for the 2017 Adventure Academy expedition to Georgia.
-You will carry all of your own kit for this expedition.
-You’ll also carry share of a technical mountain tent; of group food and cooking equipment; and of the medical and communications packs.
+The following is Secret Compass’s recommended kit list for the 2020 Adventure Academy expedition to Georgia.
+You will carry all of your own kit for this expedition, please keep this as light as possible as you will also carry share of a technical mountain tent; of group food and cooking equipment; and of the medical and communications packs.
 Secret Compass will supply tents, food, cooking equipment and other safety related items of equipment.
 You might find our Expedition Kit Advice series of short films useful.

-Secret Compass has arranged team member discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire.
+Secret Compass has arranged team member discounts with Cotswold Outdoor, Snow and Rock, Nordic Life, Outdoor Hire and Expedition Kit Hire.
 Details of these will be sent through on booking.